TobseTobse/DD-WRT_NordVPN/README.md

 You will also need a USB memory stick.
 Get the cheapest you can find at your local supplier, that will do.
 Size doesn't matter ;-)
 Last but not least you need a user account at [NordVPN](https://nordvpn.com) composed of username and password.

-**Make sure you have erased your NVRAM after installing or upgrading DD-WRT or your router might behave weird afer some time.**
+**Make sure you have erased your NVRAM after installing or upgrading DD-WRT or your router might behave weird after some time.**

 ### Disclaimer